-What makes Tanzania irresistible and a buzzing epicenter of niche tourists and assorted backpackers alike is its rich diversity.
-Blending seamlessly into the endless savannahs, the profusion of myriad flora and fauna, the mysterious forests, are the pristine azure beaches, laden with white sands, stunning corals reefs, numerous palm trees of Zanzibar- the paradise island
+What makes Tanzania irresistible and a buzzing epicentre of niche tourists and assorted backpackers alike is its rich diversity.
+Blending seamlessly into the endless savannahs, the profusion of myriad flora and fauna, the mysterious forests, are the pristine azure beaches, laden with white sands, stunning corals reefs, numerous palm trees of Zanzibar- the paradise island.

 Looking for the ideal picnic getaway with family?
-The Zanzibar Bawe and Chumbe Two Island trip is made for you.
-Spend your time relaxing on the sandy beaches or just go snorkeling on Bawe Islands.
-And if you want more, go swimming in the marvelous coral reefs.
+The Zanzibar Bawe And Chumbe Two Island Trip are made for you.
+Spend your time relaxing on the sandy beaches or just go snorkelling on Bawe Islands.
+And if you want more, go swimming in the marvellous coral reefs.
 The idyllic Chumbe is a protected area so explore and learn about the exotic marine life, impressive coral reefs, and coral rag forest.

-For the prized primate viewing opportunity pick the Zanzibar Jozani forest tour.
-As the only national park on Zanzibar, it is home 200-year-old Mama Mtondoo, a stately mahogany tree and many species of butterflies and birds.
+For the prized primate viewing opportunity pick the Zanzibar Jozani Forest Tour.
+As the only national park on Zanzibar Island, it is home 200-year-old Mama Mtondoo, a stately mahogany tree and many species of butterflies and birds.
 It is also the last sanctuary in the world for the rare red colobus monkey and the Blue Sykes Monkey.

-If you are an explorer, adventurer or a romantic, for a perfect holiday experience surf with lifetime safari
+If you are an explorer, adventurer or a romantic, for a perfect Zanzibar Beach Holidays experience surf with Lifetime Safaris.

 Zanzibar or Spice Island is an archipelago in the Indian Ocean, 25–50 kilometres (16–31 mi) off the coast of the mainland.
 The archipelago comprises of 50 small and big islands with Ugunja being the largest island followed by Pemba.
 Zanzibar evokes a magical dream complete the pristine azure beaches, an endless stretch of salt white sands, stunning corals reefs, numerous palm trees of Zanzibar to offer sensations of leisure and relaxation in the most tranquil settings.
 Set at the confluence of the spice trade Zanzibar is an enchantingly rich fusion of African Arabic, European, Indian cultures and exotic influences.
 Zanzibar, the Arabic word meaning ‘the coast of black people’ serves as a reminder of its Arabic linkages which can also be seen in its architecture, cuisine and folklore.